Beyond Incarceration

 Amidst escalating expenditures in Canada’s criminal justice system over the past ten years, there has been increasing concern about various programs and services that attempt to combat recidivism.
 This report delves into a examination of the financial and societal impacts of crime, as well as the costs associated with responses from the criminal justice system.
 It aims to provide a detailed comparison of these burdens on society.

 The core objective of this study is to thoroughly analyze both the financial implications of criminal activities and the expenses related to the operations of the justice system.
 A significant rise in the costs related to the criminal justice system has raised alarms about the future sustainability of its programs and services in Canada.
 This increase in spending not only affects government-run programs but also results in substantial direct and indirect costs for victims of crime, including economic losses and emotional trauma.
-Furthermore, the societal impact is magnified whenindividuals choose criminal endeavors over contributing positively to the economy.
+Furthermore, the societal impact is magnified when individuals choose criminal endeavours over contributing positively to the economy.

 By evaluating the costs associated with various crimes, this study aims to provide a relative measure of their burdens on society.
 This includes assessing the financial toll of crimes, the expenses incurred in implementing policies to mitigate crime, and the effectiveness of these strategies.
 Such information is crucial for informed decision-making in allocating resources effectively in the fight against crime.